restx/restx.github.io/docs/try-generated-app.md

 ### Admin Console
 As the console invite you to do, open [http://localhost:8080/api/@/ui/](http://localhost:8080/api/@/ui/) in your browser.

 It will first prompt for a user and password.
 The default user to use is `admin`, and you should have provided the password during app scaffolding.
 If you don't override the default password in your app, the default one is `juma`.
-Chef the [security doc](/docs/ref-security.html) for details on restx security feature.
+Check the [security doc](/docs/ref-security.html) for details on restx security feature.

 Once logged in, you should see the RESTX admin console home: